Getting Real At Jeju

 “That warning has to be there for a reason,” Sarah laughed.
 “Someone must have brought her own herbs.”

 When she finished the scrub, Emo poured buckets of warm water over me to remove the many curls of dead skin, and then instructed me to wash my face in the American-style shower just outside the scrub room.
-While I stood under the water, I watched as Emo grated a cucumber into a colander placed over a bowl.
-She gathered the grated cucumber flesh and brought it back into the scrub room, where I soon joined her.

 It was now time for my massage.
 Emo poured oil on my freshly scrubbed body and then massaged me as if I were a particularly tough piece of dough that she intended to knead into pliancy.